” … glamour has three Stations of the Cross: denial, disguise and compromise.”

 Eight years on, I’m revisiting that scene in my mind, a scene to which at the time I attached no particular significance.
 I noted its oddity, I guess, its low-level surrealism, without putting my back into an analysis or a deconstruction.

 Parody, then?
 Spoof?
 Noh drama?
 What was this, and why was she doing it?
 I remember being vaguely aware of its unconscious self-debasement.
 But maybe it wasn’t unconscious at all.
 Maybe she was willing herself, against all odds, against all evidence, to come across as younger and more energetic, worthy of the attention and approval of her much younger guests.
 I know I’ve observed almost exactly this same behavior, these displays of mock scampering, on many other occasions.
 It wasn’t by any means unique to her.
 But my sense is that it’s always people in my friend’s aunt’s age bracket, never those who actually are pubescent.

 So, yeah, I’m thinking about it again.
-My own age bracket is advancing, too — with a limp.
-Upon reflection, I can see that (like me) my fellow wrinkly, balding, half-deaf, stiff-necked, bum-kneed, nearly retired contemporaries are given to a slightly different version of — what to call it? … youthing down.
+My own age bracket is advancing, too, shuffling toward the abyss.
+Upon reflection, I can see that (like me) my fellow wrinkly, balding, half-deaf, stiff-necked, bum-kneed, nearly retired contemporaries are given to a slightly different version of — what to call it? … the youth down.
 And this version, being less parodic and more earnestly guileful, is arguably worse.
 Even when the motive is not pure deception, it’s sneaky in another way: for example, whereas “elderly” is a word I’m starting to use about myself, I do so with a degree of deliberate sarcasm.
 I’m baiting, fishing; probably to encourage others to shout it down as ridiculous.
 “Ridiculous!” they’ll protest.
 “You don’t look a day over …”

 Only a few weeks ago I spotted a comment thread addressing this very problem as it occurs in yet an another manifestation: hep talk.
 Hep talk, of course, is once-trendy terminology for trendy terminology, and that’s precisely why I’m inclined briefly to revive it.
 I refer to the way in which the aging, the old, and the elderly copy the truncated speech rhythms of the young, and do it badly.
 Or just too late.